Universal Displacements in Linear Strain-Gradient Elasticity: Linear strain gradient elasticity

 As before, $\bar{C}^{(15)} \in M(3, 5)$, $\bar{D}^{(9)} \in M(3)$, $\bar{E}^{(5)}$, $\bar{F}^{(5)}$, $\bar{J}^{(5)}$, $\bar{O}^{(5)} \in M(1, 5)$, and $\bar{P}^{(3)} \in M(1, 3)$.
 The remaining $13$ components stem from the classical form of the elasticity tensor for the monoclinic case (Hermann--Maugin symbol $2$).
 Thus, in total, this case has $156$ independent components.
 From the classical linear elastic part, we obtain constraints of the monoclinic type (see \S\ref{Sec:Monoclinic-class-classical}), which admit as candidate universal displacements the superposition of a homogeneous displacement field and the one-parameter inhomogeneous field $(c x_2 x_3, -c x_1 x_3, 0)$.

 From the components of the fifth-order tensor we obtain the following third-order universality PDEs:

 From the components of the sixth-order tensor we obtain the following fourth-order PDEs:

 Substituting the superposition of homogeneous displacement fields and the one-parameter inhomogeneous field $(c x_2 x_3\,,\,-c x_1 x_3\,,\,0)$ into \eqref{monoclinicZ-2fifthorder} and \eqref{monoclinicZ-2sixthorder}, we find that these constraints are satisfied trivially.
-This yields the following result. \begin{prop} The only universal displacements in monoclinic $\mathbb{Z}_2$ class linear strain-gradient elastic solids are the superposition of homogeneous displacement fields and the one-parameter inhomogeneous field $(c x_2 x_3\,,\,-c x_1 x_3\,,\,0)$. \end{prop}
+Thus, we have the following result. \begin{prop} The only universal displacements in monoclinic $\mathbb{Z}_2$ class linear strain-gradient elastic solids are the superposition of homogeneous displacement fields and the one-parameter inhomogeneous field $(c x_2 x_3\,,\,-c x_1 x_3\,,\,0)$. \end{prop}